purescript-contrib/governance/contributing.md

 ### Do I belong here?

 Everyone is welcome!
 People of all experience levels can join, begin contributing, and feel comfortable and safe making mistakes.
-People of all backgrounds belong here so long as they treat others with dignity and respect and do not harass or belittel others.
+People of all backgrounds belong here so long as they treat others with dignity and respect and do not harass or belittle others.

 ### What is the correct way to ask a question?